If you’re involved in a car accident, NEVER leave the scene before police arrive

 If you’re seriously injured in a hit-and-run accident, you may not be able to do much other than wait for first responders.
 However, if you weren’t seriously injured, there are several steps you can take right away:

 - Talk to any eyewitnesses, whether other drivers or bystanders.
-If it happens in a neighborhood or shopping center, go to the residences or shops and find out if anyone saw anything—or better yet, if they have cameras that may have caught the incident on tape.
+If it happened in a neighborhood or shopping center, go to the residences or shops and find out if anyone saw anything—or better yet, if they have cameras that may have caught the incident on tape.

 - Take pictures of any relevant information, especially vehicle damage.